Pedro-Beirao/dsda-launcher/compileMacOS.md

 If you installed Qt with the online installer, careful with qmake not being in the path

-// qmake "CONFIG+=deploy" ..
+// qmake ..
+"QMAKE_APPLE_DEVICE_ARCHS=arm64;x86_64" "CONFIG+=deploy"
-// ^ this will add a "lib" folder to the .app bunndle
+// ^ this will add a "lib" folder to the .app bunndle (Only useful when distributing dsda-doom) and will compile for both x64 and arm64 archs
-// This is more of a personal note, please ignore

 ```
 6. Run make
 ```